Last Modified: 23 Oct 2012

 On day 8 it's around 7 hours from our family stay to Lake Terkhiin Tsagaan (Great White Lake), a natural volcanic lake surrounded by mountains and a surreal sight.
 Using our tourist ger camp at Maikhan Tolgoi as a base, we can drive to one of the volcanic craters and hike to the top for spectacular views.

-We spend 2 nights here and there are plenty of other walks and even optional horse riding to give us a break from the road and a chance to soak in the natural beauty.
+We spend 2 nights here and there are plenty of other walks to give us a break from the road and a chance to soak in the natural beauty.

 Ger (2 nts), Homestay (1 nt)